 President's Higher Education Community Service Honor Roll

 The President's Higher Education Community Service Honor Roll recognizes institutions of higher education that support exemplary, innovative, and effective community service programs.
-California State University, Stanislaus has been honored for this prestigious award over the past nine years: 2006, 2007, 2008, 2009, and 2013.
+California State University, Stanislaus has been honored for this prestigious award over the past ten years: 2006, 2007, 2008, 2009, 2013 and 2015.
 Additionally, our campus received this award with Distinction in 2010, 2012, and 2014.
 The 2014 year with Distinction was awarded for the areas of General Education, Economic Opportunity, and Education.

 The Carnegie Foundation for the Advancement of Teaching: 2008 and 2015

-In 2008, California State University, Stanislaus was one of only eight campuses in the California State University system that received the honor of being added to the Carnegie Foundation's Community Engagement Elective Classification which recognizes curricular and community connection activities by the nation's higher education institutions.
-In 2008, CSU Stanislaus was recognized by the Carnegie Foundation for its outstanding efforts in both Curricular Engagement and Outreach and Partnerships.
-The 2015 recognition was awarded for the elective Community Engagement Classification.
-In 2015, a total of 361 campuses nationwide have the Community Engagement Classification.
+In 2008, Stanislaus State was one of only eight campuses in the California State University system that received the honor of being added to the Carnegie Foundation's Community Engagement Elective Classification which recognizes curricular and community connection activities by the nation's higher education institutions.
+In 2008, Stanislaus State was recognized by the Carnegie Foundation for its outstanding efforts in both Curricular Engagement and Outreach and Partnerships.
+Stanislaus State received further recognition in 2015 for the elective Community Engagement Classification.
+In 2015, a total of 361 campuses nationwide were recognized in the Community Engagement Classification.

 Indicators of Engagement at Minority-Serving Institutions of Higher Education